By Agatha Christie

 Mild spoiler from the first few chapters: all the people on the island are accused of murdering one or two people, except for Turner’s character, who unrepentantly admits to killing about 20 African tribesmen.
 The other characters are appalled, but not enough to my mind, given we are talking about a large-scale massacre.
 The other characters make stifled British exclamations over it, but still seem to view him as dangerously fascinating.
 It really did come across as killing 20 Africans is equal in “badness” to killing one to two English people.

 That was the one sour note for me; overall, it was all very dramatic and fun to watch.
 Since there was a fair amount of sex and violence, I wondered what liberties the show had taken to ‘modernize’ the source material, so I checked out the book, and it turns out, not much.
-That Agatha Christy was quite the salty lady!
+That Agatha Christie was quite the salty lady!
 The show ups the ante just a bit on both, but still sticks remarkably close to the original novel.

-I’m not going to spoil anything more of the plot – murders! sex! violence! racism! – but Agatha Christy said that she considered this her most difficult plot to write, and her care and eye for detail really shows.
+I’m not going to spoil anything more of the plot – murders! sex! violence! racism! – but Agatha Christie said that she considered this her most difficult plot to write, and her care and eye for detail really shows.
 Since I already knew whodunit, I could see all the small ways she had revealed that person throughout the plotting, which provided additional enjoyment to rereading it.